Complex and Adaptive Dynamical Systems: A Primer: Random Variables and Networks

-\underline{\bf Geometry of the network}\\ The way the linkages are assigned determines the topology of the network and networks can have highly diverse topologies, see the chapter on {\em ``Graph Theory and Small-World Networks''}.
-It is custom to consider two special cases: \begin{quotation}
+\runinhead{{The Geometry} of the Network} The way the linkages are assigned determines the topology of the network and networks can have highly diverse topologies, see Chap.~\ref{chap_networks1}.
+It is custom to consider two special cases: